 **Please meet with your advisor to discuss if comprehensive exams are an option for your program.
 Recent decisions have impacted new MSED students in regards to taking these exams.

-Exam location: Due to Covid, all exams will be conducted online for the 2021-2022 academic year.
-Please wait for coorespondence directly from Amber Deets and your program coordinator by the 2nd week of the term.
+Exam location: All exams will be conducted online for the 2022-2023 academic year.
+Please wait for correspondence directly from Amber Deets and your program coordinator by the 2nd week of the term.

 More information: Phone 503-838-8492 or e-mail firstname.lastname@example.org

 Written comprehensive examinations are graded as follows: With Distinction, Pass, Unsatisfactory, or Fail.
 If you receive a failing grade you must retake that section of your examination.
 If you receive Unsatisfactory, a committee of three faculty members will schedule you for a one-hour oral review.
 The oral will focus on the section(s) evaluated as unsatisfactory.
 Every attempt is made to have at least one member from your program on the oral committee.
 A team of professors write the general knowledge/general education component.
 Your answers are graded by a team of readers.
 Your advisor and/or professors who usually teach courses listed on the student’s Plan of Study often write the subject matter or specialty area questions.
 These questions are based on the courses you took as part of your degree.
 Faculty who wrote the questions in the subject matter or specialty area usually read and rates the responses.